-Throughout eastern Nebraska, numerous small alluvial aquifers occur that, in general, produce lesssignificant quantities of water than the paleovalley and stream valley aquifers.
+Throughout eastern Nebraska, numerous small alluvial aquifers occur and, in general, they produce less-significant quantities of water than the paleovalley and stream valley aquifers.
 These smaller aquifers were deposited by streams that flowed on top, within, or under glaciers (Divine et al. 2009).
 Domestic and stock wells are typically completed within these smaller aquifers.
 These aquifers are found within the upland areas of the P-MRNRD and are discontinuous, isolated aquifers often referred to as "pocket aquifers."